 The SAT and ACT are designed for students who are in the second half of their junior year.
 Waiting to take the tests until the winter or spring of the junior year is the best strategy; scores go up as students develop their math and English skills.
 We recommend against taking the SAT or ACT earlier than the winter of junior year.

-Students must register themselves for the ACT, SAT, and Subject Tests.
-Students sign up for the ACT through the ACT website; they sign up for the SAT and Subject Tests through the College Board website.
+Students must register themselves for the ACT and SAT.
+Students sign up for the ACT through the ACT website; they sign up for the SAT through the College Board website.

-SAS is a private test center, which means that only SAS students may take these tests at our school.
-SAS students who want to take any of these tests at SAS must use a special set of registration instructions, which may be found in the left-hand column after logging in on the home page of Family Connection.
+SAS is a private test center for the SAT, which means that only SAS students may take these tests at our school (SAS does not administer the ACT).
+SAS students who want to take these tests at SAS must use a special set of registration instructions, which will be emailed to families by the college counseling team.

 Students at SAS are well-positioned to take the SAT or ACT without much preparation.
 The best way to get ready for these tests is to read a lot and to do well in math classes.
 The more you are engaged academically, the better you are likely to fare on these standardized tests.